Configuring async queues for high-volume claims ingestion

 reject_code = None

-# Synchronous boundary validation for critical NCPDP segments
+# Synchronous boundary validation on the routing segments only.

 is_valid = False